-EVEC Year : 1 & 2 Year 3 & 4 Year 5 & 6 EYFS Cycle 1 Cycle 2 Cycle 1 Cycle 2 Cycle 1 Cycle 2 orientate themselves accurately and to assist them following a short trail going from one place to another around a simple course with increasing speed. • Respond when the task or environment changes and the challenge increases. • Use simple compass directions to complete a task.
+EVEC Year 1&2 Year 3 8 & 4 Year 5&6 EYFS Cycle 1 Cycle 2 Cycle 1 Cycle 2 Cycle 1 Cycle 2 orientate themselves accurately and to assist them following a short trail going from one place to another around a simple course with increasing speed.
+Respond when the task or environment changes and the challenge increases.
+Use simple compass directions to complete a task.
 Develop and refine orienteering skills when working in groups to include more challenging routes and plans.
 Develop and refine orienteering skills when working in groups to include more challenging grid references.
-Tier 3 Vocabulary orientation Swimming Swim competently, confid over a distance of at least Uses a range of strokes eff crawl, backstroke and bre Performs safe self-rescue based situations.
-25 metres. fectively e.g. front aststroke.
-Tier 3 Vocabulary Sculling, strokes, front cracksubmersion, backstroke, treading water self-rescue Evaluation Talk about activities they enjoy and those they don't, giving simple reasons why.
-Comment on own and oth Give comments on how to Use appropriate vocabula improve performance.
+Tier 3 orientation Vocabulary Swimming Swim competently, confid over a distance of at least Uses a range of strokes et crawl, backstroke and bre Performs safe self-rescue based situations. t 25 metres. ffectively e.g. front eaststroke. in different water- Tier 3 Vocabulary Sculling, strokes, front cra submersion, backstroke, treading wate self-rescue Evaluation Talk about activities they enjoy and those they don't, giving simple reasons why.
+Comment on own and otl Give comments on how to Use appropriate vocabula o improve performance. and demonstrate improve personal best (from their points) Watch and describe perfo increasing accuracy.
 Compare their performance with previous ones and demonstrate improvement to achieve their personal best (from their individual starting points) Watch and describe performances with increasing accuracy.
-Begin to think about how they can improve their own work.
-Compare their performance with previous ones and demonstrate improvement to achieve their personal be (from their individual starting points) Watch and describe performances accurately.
-Learn from others how they can improve their skills.
-Comment on tactics and techniques to help improve performances.
+Begin to think about how they can improve their vith previous ones and a achieve their personal best points) nces accurately. an improve their skills. niques to help improve

-EYFS Year 1 & 2 Year 3 Year 3 & 4 5 & 6 EIFS Cycle 1 Cycle 2 Cycle 1 Cycle 2 Cycle 1 Cycle 2 their skills.
-Make suggestions on how to improve their work, recognitheir own successes, areas for further development and personal limitations.
-Healthy Lifestyles Describe the effect exercise has on the body Explain the importance of exercise and a healthy lifestyle.
+EYFS Year 1 & 2 Year 3 Year 3 & 4 5 & 6 ETFS Cycle 1 Cycle 2 Cycle 1 Cycle 2 Cycle 1 Cycle 2 Work with a partner or sm their skills.
+Make simple suggestions of their work, commenting of differences. on how to improve Make suggestions on how to in their own successes, areas for personal limitations. mprove their work, recognising further development and Healthy Lifestyles Describe the effect exercise has on the body Explain the importance of exercise and a healthy lifestyle.
 Understands the need to warm up and cool down.